de-Boer-Lab/Genomic-API-for-Model-Evaluation/src/DREAM_RNN/src/predictor_container_apptainer/README.md

 ```

 - `export APPTAINER_NO_MOUNT="home,tmp,proc,sys,dev"`:
 *Why it is required:* By default, Apptainer automatically mounts host directories (like /home directory, /tmp, /proc, /sys, and /dev) into the container.
 This can inadvertently expose host data or cause conflicts.
-Setting this variable disables those automatic mounts so that only explicitly bound directories (using the -B flag) will be available inside the container.
+Setting this variable disables those automatic mounts so that only explicitly bound directories (using the `-B` flag) will be available inside the container.

+*However:* The `--containall` flag, used at runtime, provides the second and most complete layer of isolation by blocking all unexpected host directories, variables, and settings.

 - `export LC_ALL=C`:
 This sets the container to use the default “C” (POSIX) locale for consistent sorting, formatting, and error messages, regardless of the host’s locale settings.